 HVAC systems are a critical component and consideration for professionals operating in a variety of fields, from construction and architecture to automotive industries.
 HVAC designers and engineers face a number of challenges when it comes to product manufacturing, smart buildings, or modern plant infrastructure design.

-A classic HVAC systems design process is based on four elementary steps:
+A classic HVAC system design process is based on four elementary steps:

 Design > Physical Prototyping > Testing > Design Change

-Finding an acceptable solution in a reasonable time—and with reasonable costs—can only be achieved by working with very experienced HVAC systems design teams.
+Finding an acceptable solution in a reasonable time—and with reasonable costs—can only be achieved by working with very experienced HVAC system design teams.
 Otherwise, the testing process can involve hundreds of prototype changes and iterations, leading to unpredictable scheduling and costs that are impossible to predict.
 The unpredictable costs associated with the supply and the need for testing laboratory activities also need to be considered from the outset.
 The process of prototyping and testing can take weeks, and sometimes HVAC designers or architects don’t have this time available in the design schedule.

-By implementing simulation activities, the HVAC systems design process is radically simplified:
+By implementing simulation activities, the HVAC system design process is radically simplified:

 Design > Simulation (CAE) > Design Changes

 For HVAC systems, designers and engineers will typically perform fluid dynamics (CFD) and thermal simulations to improve the air conditioning circulation and comfort factors for different indoor or outdoor scenarios.
 HVAC product designers can drastically enhance the characteristics of equipment by analyzing simulation charts for factors like temperature, pressure, and velocity distribution.
 The study of aerodynamic or thermodynamic forces is very useful in identifying the optimal equipment position for a specific location.

 Noise reduction is another important factor in creating a pleasant living and working environment.
 The most common sources of noise pollution in the work environment are related to fans, variable air volume systems, grilles and diffusers, chillers, compressors, pumps, standby generators, boilers, and cooling towers.
 The alternative solutions that can help to reduce noise pollution are silent ventilation equipment, silencers and insulation materials for HVAC protection, or implementing a noise optimization analysis.